jprjr/bigint/README.md

 a buffer, the size of the buffer, and the base to use.
 Notably, it does NOT write out a NULL character.
 It *does* include a prefix based on the base:

-* base 2 - prefix with 'b'
+* base 2 - prefix with '0b'
 * base 8 - prefix with '0'
 * base 16 - prefix with '0x'